Bringing Together Experts in New Ways

 As a land-grant university, it is our responsibility to leverage this breadth of discipline and knowledge for the benefit of our state.
 Bringing unique understanding and expertise together in new ways will be the key to improving health and health care.

-Throughout the year, the Office of Academic Clinical Affairs hosts a series of brainstorming meetings to bring together expertise from across the University to think through actionable ideas that can improve outcomes for patients, families, and communities.
+Throughout the year, the Office of Academic Clinical Affairs brings together expertise from across the University to think through actionable ideas that can improve outcomes for patients, families, and communities.

-In 2019 these brainstorming sessions were attended by individuals at a variety of different leadership levels from across the University, including:
+Our brainstorming sessions have been attended by individuals at a variety of different leadership levels from across the University, including:

 - Humphrey School of Public Affairs

 - School of Dentistry

 In 2019, we convened three events that brought together experts from across the University to:

 - identify vexing problems that require new solutions and resources, which resulted in the creation of the BOLD Ideas grant program

 - look at existing interdisciplinary efforts as models, including the Dental Home Network for Children with Special Health Care Needs